 Scot Meacham Wood – SMW Home

 Longtime friend Scot Meacham Wood is a genteel Southerner with a deep-rooted connection to Great Britain.
-Based in San Francisco, Scot is renowned for his distinctly timeless design aesthetic as well as for his larger than life personality.
+Based in New York City, Scot is renowned for his distinctly timeless design aesthetic as well as for his larger than life personality.
 Drawing inspiration from his Scottish heritage Scot’s signature style evokes a mélange of European and Southern sensibilities, merging sartorial influences, bold prints and more than a dash of whimsy to create luxurious spaces that bridge generations with his uniquely modern voice.

 Launching his design firm in 2001, Scot quickly became one of Northern California’s most sought-after interior design professionals, rapidly developing an impressive portfolio of projects across the United States.
 With the opening of his lifestyle boutique Scot Meacham Wood Home in 2014 this former concert pianist partnered with the world’s most historic mills in creating a bespoke collection of custom textiles, bringing old-world elegance and luxury to the San Francisco Design Center.
 Since then, the SMW Home family of products has grown to include furnishings, accessories, décor, and art appealing to trade professionals and discerning homeowners alike.